Wondering if your child needs some extra support?

 Methods We Use:

-Our therapist specializing in teens: Markie Nickens
+One of our therapist specializing in teens: Emily Hood

 A person-centered approach to therapy puts your teen in the driver’s seat.
 This approach allows teens to take the lead in sessions and process their thoughts and emotions at their own pace.
 Every teen is unique, and treated as the master of their own experience and world view.